opnfv/vswitchperf/docs/design/vswitchperf_design.rst

 the other configuration files and does not have to follow the naming convention.

+.. _paths-documentation:

 Configuration of PATHS dictionary
 ---------------------------------

 VSPERF uses external tools like Open vSwitch and Qemu for execution of testcases.
-These tools may be downloaded and built automatically by `VSPERF installation scripts`_ or installed manually by user from binary packages.
+These tools may be downloaded and built automatically (see :ref:`vsperf-installation-script`) or installed manually by user from binary packages.
 It is also possible to use a combination of both approaches, but it is essential to correctly set paths to all required tools.
 These paths are stored within a PATHS dictionary, which is evaluated before execution